newtongwc/2016tuesdays/static/README.md

-# Static files
-This is a place to put static files to be served.
+Static files to be served by a Flask application running in ../local (or elsewhere).